Aeolian Islands, Italy

 Here you can find more information about the ferry routes to Vulcano:

-- Milazzo - Vulcano ferry: there are up to 10 daily crossings between Milazzo and Vulcano, with more frequent connections during summer.
-The trip duration ranges from 50 minutes to 1.5 hours depending on the the type of vessel and ferry company.
+- Milazzo - Vulcano ferry: there are up to 10 daily ferry crossings between Milazzo and Vulcano, with more frequent connections during summer.
+The trip duration ranges from 50 minutes to almost 2 hours depending on the type of vessel and ferry company.

-- Palermo - Vulcano ferry: the ferry from Palermo to Vulcano operates seasonally, from mid-June to early September.
-There is usually 1 daily crossing and the trip duration is around 4 hours and 10 minutes.
+- Palermo - Vulcano ferry: the ferry from Palermo to Vulcano operates seasonally, from April to October.
+There is usually 1 daily crossing during the summer and the trip duration is around 4 hours.

-- Messina - Vulcano ferry: the Messina-Vulcano ferry route is seasonal, with 1–3 daily crossings.
-Depending on the route, the trip duration can range from 1.5 hours to 1 hour and 45 minutes.
+- Messina - Vulcano ferry: the Messina-Vulcano ferry route is annual, with 1–3 daily crossings.
+Depending on the route, the trip duration can range from around 1.5 to 2 hours.

 - Vibo Valentia - Vulcano ferry: the connection from the port of Vibo Valentia to Vulcano is seasonal.
-There are usually 2 weekly crossings, with sailing durations from around 3 hours and 35 minutes.
+There are usually 2 weekly crossings, with sailing durations from around 3.5 hours.

-- Reggio Calabria - Vulcano ferry: the connection from Reggio Calabria to Vulcano is seasonal, operating from June to September.
-The crossing operates up to 7 times each week and the rides last 2 hours 45 minutes.
+- Reggio Calabria - Vulcano ferry: the ferry connection from Reggio Calabria to Vulcano is active year-round.
+The crossing usually operates up to 21 times each week and the rides last 1.5 hours.

 Vulcano's coast as seen from the sea

-On Ferryhopper, you can find all connections to Vulcano, compare prices and companies, and departure times and book your ferry tickets online.
+On Ferryhopper, you can find all connections to Vulcano, compare prices, companies and departure times, and book your ferry tickets online.
 Get ready to explore the Aeolian Islands and have relaxing holidays on the island of Vulcano!